 3.1 Alcohol Possession and/or consumption

 Unauthorized possession, consumption, or providing alcohol to others contrary to law or University policy is prohibited.

 Unauthorized possession, manufacture, distribution, use or being under the influence of illegal drugs or unauthorized controlled substances is prohibited and can cause harm to the community; this can include the odor of marijuana or other drugs.

 3.3 Substance-Free Areas

-It is prohibited to have substances such as alcohol, illegal drugs, cigarettes, e-cigarettes, vaping and other smoking and tobacco materials in a substance-free area.
+It is prohibited to have substances such as alcohol, illegal drugs, cigarettes, e-cigarettes, and other smoking and tobacco materials in a substance-free area.
 Residents who are assigned to a substance-free space may be transferred or have their contract terminated if they or their guests possess or use such substances in a substance-free space.